scipp/scipp/docs/development/adr/0018-bin-hist-reduction-dims.md

 1. Add `dim` argument to all `bin` and `hist` functions to specify the dimension(s) to be replaced.
 2. The default `dim=None` means the dimension of the *coordinate* used for the operation.
-3. In case of binned data, `dim=None` means the hidden internal content dimension.
+3. In case of binned data, `dim=None` conceptually means the hidden internal content dimension.
    Coords of the outer data array are ignored for this purpose, if present.
+   The alternative of using the dims of `da.bins.coords[dim]` is equivalent to using `da.dims`, again leading to many breaking changes and is not convenient.

 Example of the new function signature: